marcellypedra/Cloud-Server-Automation/README.md

 This repository contains scripts to install Terraform, Ansible, and Docker on your VM Azure.

+#Prepare Environment

+1. Create VM Linux as a Server using Azure (https://learn.microsoft.com/en-us/azure/virtual-machines/windows/quick-create-portal)
+2. Access your VM trhough your local terminal using SSH

+WSL | PowerShell | Command Prompt
+shh your_user@ServerVM_public_ip or shh your_user@ServerVM_DNS

+3. Create an SSH Key for the Server VM ssh-keygen

 ## Initial Installation
    1. Install Azure CLI
       ```curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash```